sdelamo/sergiodelamo.com/posts/macbook-air-m1.md

 ---
 title: MacBook Air M1
 date: Nov 19, 2020 07:02
-description: It does not get hot.
+summary: It does not get hot.
 It is quiet.
 It is fast.
 It is the future.
 It is now.
 ---

 # [%title]